piscis/sd-smarttemp/README.md

   smartcmd = smartctl -a -d ata /dev/sdb name = {your custom identifier}
 ```

-**note:** Every SmartTemp configuration must consist of a smartcmd and name key.
+**Note:** Every SmartTemp configuration must consist of a smartcmd and name key.
 The smartcmd is the actual overwrite of the default command and the name key is the attribute that the check that will appear in the server density graph.

 #### Example monitor a MegaRaid-Array